 Coveting the glory of the King, Satan devised a scheme by which he would challenge Him for His throne.
 He was convinced that it would reveal God as vulnerable and weak and, thus, susceptible to deposition.

 Satan’s scheme was founded on the presumption that the attributes of the nature of God cannot be expressed concurrently in an unbiased manner.
 Specifically, he questioned whether or not God could demonstrate love and mercy concurrently with justice.

 Satan was convinced that a divine neglect of justice would constitute legal compromise.
-It would expose God as vulnerable and, therefore, susceptible to manipulation.
-Consequently, His authority would be discredited and His kingdom subject to division and, ultimately co-rule by Satan.
+As a result, the authority of God would be discredited and His kingdom subject to division and, ultimately, co-rule by Satan.